Latest Show

 Analogue Switch-off - Good or Bad?

-The UK Government has announced that by the end of 2012, the current analogue TV service will be switching off the existing analogue TV service.
-This service has been operating in the UK since the 1930s, and is being turned off to make way for digital TV services.
+The UK Government announced that by the end of 2012, the analogue TV service would be switched off.
+The analogue TV service had been operating in the UK since the 1930s, and has been turned off to make way for digital TV services.
+Here, you'll find information about the process, plus your thoughts.

-Transmitters sending out the analogue signal will be switched off from October 2007.
-This will happen in UK regions, with Border being the first to switch off back in 2008/9.
-Here's the UK's current timetable:
+Transmitters sending out the analogue signal started switching off from October 2007.
+This happened in UK regions, with Border being the first to switch off back in 2008/9, and Northern Ireland switching in October 2012.
+Here's the UK timetable:

 2008